UNDERSTANDING THE BIBLE

 Simply because the Bible is not a mere book that takes only a measure of intellectual effort to understand!

-Even though you possess the brightest mind in the world, yet if the Holy Spirit does not open your mind, the Bible will remain closed to you and you won’t understand, receive and believe its truths.
+Even though you possess the brightest mind in the world, yet if the Holy Spirit does not open or enlighten your mind, the Bible will remain closed to you, and you won’t understand, receive, and believe its truths.

 Paul clearly states this truth.

 11 For what man knows the things of a man except the spirit of the man which is in him?
 Even so no one knows the things of God except the Spirit of God.

 It is not that the Bible is a difficult book to understand, but the problem is that many readers of the Bible approach the Bible with wrong mindsets and attitudes.

 The Bible interprets itself and provides essential keys to understanding it.
 Sadly, many readers of the Bible ignore what the Bible says about itself and its keys for its understanding.

 In this piece, we shall consider some of the right mindsets or attitudes that are a must for understanding the Bible.

 First, Pray for Spiritual Understanding before Reading the Bible:

 The first right step or key to understanding the Bible is to humbly ask for God’s help before you start reading it.